sxlijin/sxlijin.github.io/posts/2024-02-18-joining-boundary.md

 [Trunk]: https://trunk.io/

-I realized a few months ago that I wasn't excited in my role anymore, and and asked myself what I wanted to do.
+I realized a few months ago that I wasn't excited in my role anymore, and asked myself what I wanted to do.
 After a bit of looking around, I found that the answer was that I wanted to transition to AI/ML[^why-ai-ml] - so that's where I started.

+[^why-ai-ml]: I know, I know, it is such a cliche for people to want to get into AI/ML.
+I actually stayed away from it for years because it felt like such a cliche.

-[^why-ai-ml]: Specifically, that we've reached a point where this technology is
-    accessible for the average developer, and that we're seeing steady progress (sometimes in huge leaps) with LLMs and particularly because we've somehow gotten to a point where, between the transformer architecture and Moore's law, we can just throw obscene amounts of compute at problems to solve them.
+    But specifically with the advent of LLMs,, it feels like we've reached a turning point where this technology is now actually accessible to the average developer, and that we're seeing steady progress (sometimes in huge leaps) particularly because we've somehow gotten to a point where, between the transformer architecture and Moore's law, we can just throw obscene amounts of compute at problems to solve them.

-I ended up with two offers: one from [Boundary] and one from OpenAI.
+I ended up with two offers:

+  * one from [Boundary], a no-name seed-stage AI/ML startup with 2 co-founders and 0 employees, and
+  * one from OpenAI.

 I chose to join [Boundary].

 [Boundary]: https://www.boundaryml.com/.

+## Why? - the short version

+I was **excited** about Boundary, in a way that I wasn't about OpenAI.

+I actually originally decided that I was going to join OpenAI and turn down Boundary - or as Vaibhav, one of Boundary's co-founders, put it, "make the objectively sane decision".

+But the first time I told a friend I was going to join OpenAI, I couldn't help but feel like I was turning down a chance to do something big.
+That feeling stuck with me when I told a second friend, and was still there when I told a third friend.

+So when Vaibhav called me to pitch me one last time, I realized that right now, the decision that makes me happy - the decision that makes me _excited_ - is joining Boundary.

-## Why?
+## Why? - the long version

-The short answer: I was more excited about joining Boundary.
-I believe in Vaibhav and Aaron, and I think we have a real chance to do something big.

-The long answer: it took weeks to make this decision.
-Joining OpenAI is, as Vaibhav put it, the objectively sane decision to make in this situation.

-Here's the list of criteria I went through, in roughly the order in which I thought about them[^criteria-order]:
+This was the first time I've ever had the luxury of being able to choose between two amazing, two very different opportunities.
+It took me a long time - three, maybe four weeks - to actually come to a decision.

+I realized, at some point, that the question I needed to ask myself was "what do I want to do in life?", and for me, the answer is that I want to do something that matters, and ideally, I'd like to build it from the ground up.

+There's absolutely an appeal to building resilient training infrastructure, to building a scalable system from zero, to taking a system from 99% available to 99.99% available (or even 99.999%).
+But it would be even cooler to be able to do all that for something that I've built from scratch - and that was what pushed me towards Boundary.

+It took me a long time to get to this realization though.
+I went through all the criteria[^criteria-order] that I could think of, and then some:

+  * money
   * career opportunity
   * product opportunity (both absolute and relative[^absolute-and-relative])
   * timing (both product-in-industry timing and personal timing)
   * culture (people and values)
   * learning opportunity[^learning-opportunity]
-  * money
   * location
   * doing something else

-[^criteria-order]: When I say the "order in which I thought about them", I do
+[^criteria-order]: I've ordered these criteria in roughly the order in which
-    mean that - this is not necessarily the order of importance for me.
-It's close to the order of importance, certainly, but I doubt I could actually stack rank these criteria against each other.
+    they came to mind, which is similar to but not equal to an order by importance.
+I don't think I could actually stack rank these criteria, because the ordering would change from situation to situation.
 [^absolute-and-relative]: The way I always describe the $bigco vs. $startup
     decision is that at $bigco, you'll have the opportunity to have huge absolute impact, but small relative impact (e.g. the Windows Task Manager is